griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 **Q12.)** Are there any significant differentially expressed genes?
 How many in total do you see?
 If we expected SOX4 to be differentially expressed, why don't we see it in this case?

+## PART 4: Differential Expression Analysis Visualization

 **Q13.)** What plots can you generate to help you visualize this gene expression profile?

+Hint, a volcano plot is often the one figure used to provide a high level summary of a differential expression analysis.
+Refer to the [DE Visualization](https://rnabio.org/module-03-expression/0003/04/01/DE_Visualization/) section for example R code.